allanpaul/freshmen-guide-material/README.md

-# freshmen-guide-lollipop
+# template_example
-Android 5.0 version of UCU Freshmen Guide
+An example of a simple material application using Android Studio Material Template